gliderproarc/RKC-blog/content/blog/live-11.md

-I spend many days trying to get lists of things to fit into lists somewhere else, and to have a hardware midi controller talking to a DAW, which tells a synthesizer made by another company send audio back to a driver, running a hardware audio interface, and it all just works, I am impressed.
+I spend many days trying to get lists of things to fit into lists somewhere else, and to have a hardware midi controller talking to a DAW, which tells a synthesizer made by another company send audio back to a driver, running a hardware audio interface, and it all just works, I am very impressed... haha.

 It's not perfect, somethings don't work the way I would expect them to, but when it doesn't got right on the inside, I as the user rarely see a huge